Ullavs/password-generator/README.md

 ## The challenge

-- Have an array that holds all the possible characters that you want to include in your passwords.
+- Have an array that holds all the possible characters that you want to include in your passwords
 - A button to generate 4 random password options
 - Display the password options
 - Stretch goal: the ability to set the password length